jugglinmike/command-the-command-line/src/material/01-intro/04-vagrant/index.md

 ???

 Don't be afraid to make mistakes.
-Even if things go *very* wrong, you are just two commands away from a completely fresh virtual machine!
+Even if things go *very* wrong, you are just two commands away from a completely fresh virtual machine: first `vagrant destroy`, then `vagrant up`.